LOGISTICS

 TRAVEL / MEALS

-◇ Please be on time and plan to arrive the latest by 8:45am on Dec.
-7th to check in.
-The Staff Set Up Meeting for LDT 3 begins promptly at 9:15am.
+◇ Please be on time and plan to arrive the latest by 8:45am on Thursday, January 9th to check in.
+The Staff Set-Up Meeting for LDT 3 begins promptly at 9:15am.

 ◇ Problems while traveling?
 Call our event manager: